Classroom Control – User Guide

 Teachers may need to block all access to the internet for the duration of the class.
 It is useful for exam lockdown and keeping students attention focused during a lesson.

-- CREATE LESSON – Create a new lesson with a descriptive name to make it easy to identify that the lesson can be used for blocking all access during any class.
+- CREATE LESSON – Create a new lesson with a descriptive name.

 - NO URLs – Do not add any URLs to the lesson.

-- BLOCK – Tick ‘Block all other access’ to activate feature.
-When students use this code in the classroom, it will block all access to the internet for the duration of the class.
+- BLOCK – Tick ‘Block all other access’.
+When students use this code, it will block all access to the internet for the duration of the class.

-Classroom Control provides teachers with an option to use the ‘Require Confirmation’ feature, which offers control over who joins or leaves the lesson.
-When ‘Require Confirmation’ is selected, an additional tab is activated providing a list to view students who are waiting to be accepted to the lesson.
+Classroom Control provides teachers with an option to use the ‘Require Confirmation’ feature, which offers control over who is accepted into the lesson.

 - Higher level control for sensitive sites by individually confirming or denying student access to lesson.